dhruv50ae/pTreasureIsland/README.md

 ## How To Use

 - Type in your answer using lowercase and non-numerical values
-- There is no catch for errors, so the application might break if there are any misinputs
+- There is no catch for errors, so the application might break if there are any misinputs, until the last path
 ## Author Info

 - [LinkedIn](https://www.linkedin.com/in/dhruv50ae/)